cardboard-iguana/cardboard-iguana.com/notes/ffmpeg.md

        -q:a 0 ${OUTPUT}.mp3
 ```

-The -q:a parameters correspond to LAME’s -V option, so 0 is the highest quality and 9 is the lowest quality.
+The -q:a parameters correspond to LAME's -V option, so 0 is the highest quality and 9 is the lowest quality.
 While everyone says to use 3 or 4 for this parameter, in my experience even using 0 will often result in a *smaller* file than an m4a original.
-(What’s up with that?
+(What's up with that?
 I thought that m4a was supposed to be more efficient than mp3?)

 ## MP4 to GIF